 The short descriptions below provide a comprehensive snapshot of the many, many programs taught at the Firearms Academy of Seattle, Inc. For details about any one of those classes, please click on the title, which links to the full class description and will give you information about prerequisites, tuition costs, equipment lists and a lot more.

-Our affordable handgun safety seminar consists of six hours of classroom and range training designed to teach the armed citizen how to safely handle handguns, the laws regarding use of a handgun for self-defense, and the laws regarding carrying and possessing handguns in Washington and Oregon.
+Our affordable handgun safety seminar consists of six hours of classroom and range training designed to teach the armed citizen how to safely handle handguns, the laws regarding use of a handgun for self-defense, and the laws regarding carrying and possessing handguns in Washington.
 When the Safety Seminar is done, students have the option to remain behind for an added session about selecting a gun that will fit properly and work well for the individual.
 See course description for details of this new addition to our popular Safety Seminar!
 Pre-registration strictly required.
 Click on the class title above to see the full course description.

 This one-day class is specifically designed for the Handgun Safety Seminar graduate who keeps a handgun at home for self-defense, but does not necessarily carry a gun in public.
 Learn about safe storage of handguns, home security, bullet penetration in modern housing construction, children and guns, interacting with home intruders and interacting with police.
 On the range, practice use of cover shooting, strong hand only shooting, distances out to 10 yards, low light shooting and use of flashlight with handguns.
 Click on the class title above to see the full course description.